 You might also consider switching to a subscription or service contract model as most people are used to paying for subscriptions up front.
 Try for an annual contract with an incentive for full payment in advance.
 For example, if you charged $1,000 per month for a maintenance contract but offered clients a $10,000/year option provided they paid up front, you would have ten thousand dollars in the bank for each contract sold.

 If a fully ramped up sales rep is able to sell 10 service contracts a month, would it be reasonable to assume a new rep could sell 3 per month?
 If so, a new rep should be able to quickly get to the point where they are covering their monthly cost to you.

 Sales territory is an asset of your company and, like giving candy to a baby, it is easy to offer and hard to take back.
 Carve up your market into sales territories that provide enough opportunity for each rep to make money.
 It’s okay to leave a territory unfilled for years, so avoid the temptation to give the territory to another rep, as it will become impossible to take back when you’re ready to fill the position.

 3. Hire a second rep as quickly as possible

-Replacing yourself as your company’s rainmaker is the right strategy; but avoid trading a dependency on you to dependence on a superstar sales rep. Instead, hire a sales team and watch your company – and its value – grow exponentially.
+Replacing yourself as your company’s rainmaker is the right strategy;, but avoid trading a dependency on you to a dependency on a superstar sales rep. Instead, hire a sales team and watch your company – and its value – grow exponentially.